CSE498/cse498.github.io/example_agreement.md

 5. **Work Distribution**: Work will be fairly divided, and each team member commits to completing their tasks by mutually agreed-upon deadlines.

-6. **Re-evaluation of Roles**: We acknowledge that the project's needs may change, and we are open to re-evaluating and adjusting roles as required.
+6. **Re-evaluation of Roles**: We acknowledge that the project's needs may change, and different people may want experience in different roles.
+We are open to re-evaluating and adjusting roles as required.
+Specifically, we will reevaluate roles after major milestones in weeks 6 and 10, or at any point that two or more group members request it.

 ## Acknowledgment of Agreement: